cameraui/docs/recording/browsing.md

 ## AI search

 To find moments by describing them, like "a person carrying a package", use **AI Search**.
 See [Semantic search](/detection/semantic-search).

+## Ask the assistant

+With the [assistant](/assistant/) set up, the filter sidebar starts with **Ask the assistant**.
+Type the search in your own words ("cars in the driveway yesterday", "favorites with the doorbell", "episodes from the entrance in the last hour") and the filters below are set for you: cameras and rooms, time range, event types, sensors, favorites, and an AI Search when the words describe a scene the labels cannot.
+A note under the box says what the filters cannot express, an exact day for example.

 ## Heatmap